madzumo/DevOps-Pipeline/README.md

     it will automatically connect.
   Otherwise, you will need to enter your Access Key & Secret Key using the next option.
 ---
-2. **Set AWS Credentials** - Manually enter your AWS Access Key ID & Secret Key ID.
+2. **Set AWS Credentials** - Enter your AWS Access Key ID & Secret Key ID.
+   This step is necessary before installing the full pipeline.
+  For the Windows option, you run this once and it will be set in you AWS CLI config file.
+   No need to run again.
-  For the Windows option, they are set in you AWS CLI config file.
-For the docker option, If you run the container on each run instead of using the same container then you will have to re-enter these keys.
-To avoid having to re-enter those keys use the following commands to start the existing container you have already run and connect to it.
+   For the docker option,
+   If you run the container on each run instead of using the same container then you will have to re-enter these keys.
+   To avoid having to re-enter these keys use the following commands to start the existing container you have already run and connect to it.
 ```shell
 docker start devopsdemo
 docker exec -it devopsdemo python3 start_demo.py